 Because of Boyce Hydro’s indifference to a possible dam breach, the U.S. Federal Energy Regulatory Commission (FERC) revoked the company’s license for the Edenville Dam in June 2018.
 Nine days later, EGLE – which had ultimate oversight at that time – stated in a three-paragraph report that dam was:

 The agency’s findings were inconsistent with Spicer’s report, further evidence of both Boyce Hydro’s and EGLE’s negligence and disregard for repairing the dam and allowing the massive flooding that caused catastrophic property damage in Midland County and the Village of Sanford in May 2019.

-Attorneys Jason Thompson and Elaina Bailey have filed lawsuits against EGLE, Boyce Hydro, and others seeking damages for area residents.
+Attorney Jason Thompson has filed lawsuits against EGLE, Boyce Hydro, and others seeking damages for area residents.
 If you are a homeowner or renter in Midland County and sustained flood damage, please contact our Midland Flood Hotline at (248) 746-4041 – we’ll discuss your situation with you and help you pursue your right to compensation

 View all posts byJason J. Thompson

 Jason Thompson is a nationally board certified trial attorney and co-chairs Sommers Schwartz’s Complex Litigation Department.
 He has a formidable breadth of litigation experience, including class action and multidistrict litigation (MDL), and practices nationwide in both state and federal courts.